anujpandya3105/WebScrapingHomeWork/README.md

 * The app.py program write to the mongo database.
 This can be verified by using the "mongo" prompt and running the command db.mars_images.find().
 Please mote the DB is app(the name of the app in app.py, mars_images is the collection name.
 </br>
-On running this command we see that the dictionary generated from mars_scrape.scrape is saved in the Mongo databse.
+On running this command we see that the dictionary generated from mars_scrape.scrape() is saved in the Mongo database.
 </br>
+* Next this dictionary is read and rendered on a Web Page in the index.html file